YuhangSong/DEHRL/README.md

 <p align="center"><img src="https://github.com/YuhangSong/DEHRL/blob/code_release/imgs/tensorboard.gif"/></p>

-Besides, multiple videos are saved in the logdir.
+Besides, if you add argument ```--log-behavior```, multiple videos are saved in the logdir.
+However, this will cost extra memory, so be careful when you are using it.

 <p align="center"><img src="https://github.com/YuhangSong/DEHRL/blob/code_release/imgs/video.gif"/></p>

 For Minecraft, we also save the world build by the agent, set
 ```
 window.loadWorld('<path-to-the-save-file>.sav')
 ```